kylayounger/So-You-Want-To-Model-Materials-In-Quantum-Espresso/Self-Consistent Field (SCF) Jobs/SCF.md

 The Fermi Level is important to know for many future calculation types, such as DOS, PDOS, and Bands.

 **Number of K-Points**

+The number of k-poinst can be found by searching 'number of k points' in the scf output file.
+This is an important parameter to check before moving on to NSCF and Bands calculations.